Baptist Cancer Center-Memphis

 - First in Memphis to use intensity modulated radiation therapy, new radiation treatment for cancer care in adults.

-- In 2002, the Baptist Center for Cancer Care at Baptist Memphis began preparation to conduct the first allogeneic stem cell transplant program in the Mid-South—a procedure in which an unrelated donor's stem cells are transplanted into cancer patients to help them recover from high-dose chemotherapy.
+- In 2002, the Baptist Cancer Center at Baptist Memphis began preparation to conduct the first allogeneic stem cell transplant program in the Mid-South—a procedure in which an unrelated donor's stem cells are transplanted into cancer patients to help them recover from high-dose chemotherapy.

 - In December 2002, Baptist Memphis was the first in the Memphis area to provide a cancer navigator to help guide cancer patients and their families through the cancer process.

-- In November 2002, the Radiation Oncology Center at BCCC-Memphis was the first in the Memphis area to provide intensity modulated radiation therapy (IMRT) for the treatment of certain cancers in adults.
+- In November 2002, the Radiation Oncology Center at BCC-Memphis was the first in the Memphis area to provide intensity modulated radiation therapy (IMRT) for the treatment of certain cancers in adults.